ueharaneal/What-Did-I-Do-Wrong-Survey-Application/README.md

 ## Survey Forms
 - Redux Form is used to handle survey forms.
 - We implement true/false component-level states to toggle routing visibility for components like SurveyFormReview.
-- We also learned about persisted form values and how to manage form values.
+- Learned about persisted form values and how to manage form values.

 ## Web Hooks and Local Environment
 - We use feedback with web hooks and leverage the local tunnel API for handling web hooks in our local development environment.

-## MongoDB and Data Handling
-- We have control over which documents to include or exclude in MongoDB.

 ## Troubleshooting
 - In case you encounter errors, consider removing ad blockers or other potential issues.